Hydrogen isotope biogeochemistry: Earliest work

-The study of hydrogen stable isotopes began with the discovery of deuterium by chemist Harold Urey of the famous Urey and Miller experiment.
+The study of hydrogen stable isotopes began with the discovery of deuterium by chemist Harold Urey.
 Even though the neutron was not realized until 1932, Urey began searching for "heavy hydrogen" in 1931.
 Urey and his colleague George Murphy calculated the redshift of heavy hydrogen from the Balmer series and observed very faint lines on a spectrographic study.
-To intensify the spectroscopic lines for publishable data, Murphy and Urey paired with Ferdinand Brickwedde and distilled a more concentrated pool of heavy hydrogen, known today as deuterium.
+To intensify the spectroscopic lines for publishable data, Murphy and Urey paired with Ferdinand Brickwedde and distilled a more concentrated pool of heavy hydrogen, now called deuterium.
 This work on hydrogen isotopes won Urey the 1934 Nobel Prize in Chemistry.